l1g4v/cs43l22-embedded/README.md

 # cs43l22-embedded

-A Rust crate for interfacing with the CS43L22 audio codec on embedded platforms.
+A Rust crate for interfacing with the CS43L22 DAC on embedded platforms.

 ## Overview

-The `cs43l22-embedded` crate provides a driver for the CS43L22 audio codec.
-Designed for embedded applications, it allows you to initialize, configure, and control audio playback.
+The `cs43l22-embedded` crate provides a driver for the CS43L22 DAC.
+Designed for embedded applications, it allows you to initialize, configure, and control the DAC.

 ## Features

 - Initialization and configuration routines for the CS43L22.
-- Control functions for audio playback.
+- Control functions for audio.
+- Control over data format
+- Pretty much everything from the datasheet
-- Minimal dependencies, ideal for no_std environments.
+- Minimal dependencies.

 ## Installation